 - Has successfully achieved their targets and the PSP has ended - Has partially met their targets and recommend a six-week extension where it is felt they will be successful with extra time - Has not met their targets.
-In discussion with senior colleagues, the pupil, and their family the Principal will consider permanent exclusion, alternative provision, or a managed move.
+In discussion with senior colleagues, the pupil, and their family the Principal will consider permanent exclusion, alternative provision, a period of off-site direction, or a managed move.

-If the pupil demonstrates seriously negative behaviour while on a Pastoral Support Plan the decision can be made to end the PSP process early, prompting a decision for permanent exclusion, alternative provision, or a managed move.
+If the pupil demonstrates seriously negative behaviour while on a Pastoral Support Plan the decision can be made to end the PSP process early, prompting a decision for permanent exclusion, alternative provision, off-site direction, or a managed move.